 Sexual Violence and Sexual Harassment Between Children in Schools and Colleges

 The DfE Advice on Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (SVSH), which was published in December 2017, has also been updated and is accessible here.
-Our bulletin on the original advice is accessible here.
 Unlike KCSIE, this new version of the advice comes into force immediately.
 Key changes include:

 - Clarification that the guidance covers children of all ages and that whilst the advice focuses on children (defined as anyone under the age of 18), schools must nonetheless protect any adult students and engage with adult social care, support services and the police as required.
 The new guidance also makes it clear that whilst the criminal age of responsibility is ten, schools should nonetheless report incidents of peer-on-peer abuse involving children younger than ten to the police where appropriate, who will adopt a welfare rather than a criminal response.